582-41W-VA/Web-Project-2/PROPOSAL.md

 - Conduct an initial meeting to align on requirements and expectations.
 - Start setting up the project repository on GitHub and outline the structure.

+#### Design Inspirations
+During Week 1, Carlo and Evgenia collaborated to gather design inspirations for Brain Boosters.
+They researched websites like Alloprof, KidKinder, and Varsity Tutors to explore how playful designs, vibrant color palettes, and user friendly layouts can engage users across a wide age range.
+The aim is to create a website that is fun and enjoyable for all users, from young kids to high schoolers preparing to graduate.

+After gathering the research, they discussed findings with the team to refine the approach and agree on the direction for the platform’s UI.
+This research will inform the development of the color palette, wireframes, and mockups for the homepage, planned for the rest of Week 1.

 ### Week 2 - Back-End Setup & Initial Front-End Design
 - Set up the Django project and database schema (User models, Tutor models, Session models).
 - Implement user authentication and profile management (registration, login, password reset).